numpy/numpy/doc/neps/c-masked-array.rst

 If the hardmask feature is implemented, boolean indexing could return a hardmasked array instead of a flattened array with the arbitrary choice of C-ordering as it currently does.
+While this improves the abstraction of the array significantly, it is not a compatible change.

+There is some consternation about the conventional True/False interpretation of the mask, centered around the name "mask".
+One possibility to deal with this is to call it a "validity mask" in all documentation, which more clearly indicates that True means valid data.
+If this isn't sufficient, an alternate name for the attribute could be found, like "a.validitymask", "a.validmask", or "a.validity".